 Thompson McKinney 1886 - 1888

-Thompson McKinney was the oldest son of Judge Mitanvbbi (Matenabi) which means ?To Kill While He Is Coming?.
+Thompson McKinney was the oldest son of Judge Mitanvbbi (Matenabi) which means "To Kill While He Is Coming".
 No records show when or where he was born.
-However, in the 1885 Choctaw census a Thompson McKinney of Gaines County was listed as being 48 years old.
-If this is the chief it would put is birth in about 1847.
+However, in the 1885 Choctaw census, a Thompson McKinney of Gaines County was listed as being 48 years old.
+If this is the chief it would put his birth in about 1847.

 Nothing is known of his educational advantages although records indicate his brother studied first in neighborhood schools and then attended Spencer Academy.
 This information leads us to assume that Thompson McKinney paved the way at these schools for his younger brother.

 McKinney, upon attaining manhood, was appointed a member of the Choctaw Council in 1877.
 He also served as National Secretary for several years.
 He served as Principal Chief of the Choctaws from 1886 to 1888.